 The sale of any amount of cannabis in Mississippi is a felony and carries jail time of up to three years.
 Once the amount exceeds 500 grams, the maximum sentence increases to 20 years.
-Incidentally, selling to a minor, or within 1500 feet of a church, school, or another designated area, is a felony that carries double prison time and fines.
+Incidentally, selling to a minor or within 1500 feet of a church, school, or another designated area, is a felony that carries double prison time and fines.

 What Is the Situation with CBD in Mississippi?

-The above is due to House Bill 1231, a piece of legislation passed by both House and Senate in 2014.
+This is due to House Bill 1231, legislation passed by both House and Senate in 2014.
 It is a restrictive measure, as the CBD must come from one of three approved research centers.
 It must also contain at least 15% CBD and a maximum of 0.5% THC.